 Everyone sees friends move away at some point in their life.
 Maybe when that happened to you, you planned a farewell party for them.
 Why not turn this into a task-based activity for your classroom?

 Before class, you will need to make a shopping list and a separate stack of cards.
 On them will be the foods and drinks that appear on that list.
 Each student will get a list and a card.

 What about homework?
-One idea is for each student to take on the role of the friend who is leaving and, the day after the party and before leaving town, writes a thank you note to his or her fellow students, thanking them for the party, reminiscing about the most pleasant moments—the food, drink and activities, being sure to be specific—and saying how much they like their present(s) and will miss everyone.
+One idea is for each student to take on the role of the friend who is leaving and, the day after the party and before leaving town, write a thank you note to his or her fellow students, thanking them for the party.

 5. Department of Tourism

 Many students who are studying a second language are doing so because they are either living in the country where that language is spoken or they want to visit that country.
 We can make a task-based activity that will prepare them for the latter!